-For example, an engineer may estimate the impact of a change in occupancy on the overall energy usage in a building.
+For example, an engineer may estimate the impact of a change in occupancy on the energy usage of a system.
 The adjustment factor to be applied may come from a whole building simulation that estimates the impact based upon the existing systems and their ability to modulate to respond to higher or lower occupancy, or a spreadsheet calculation method.
 Alternatively it might be derived from a comparison of actual usage data for periods of lower or higher occupancy.